 We commenced operations in December 2003 and invest primarily in residential mortgage related securities issued by Fannie Mae, Freddie Mac and Ginnie Mae.
-We earn returns on the difference between the interest income on our assets and our costs, including the interest expense on the funds we borrow.
+We earn returns on the spread between the yield on our assets and our costs, including the interest expense on the funds we borrow.
 We intend to borrow between eight and 12 times the amount of our equity capital to attempt to enhance our returns to stockholders.
 We are self-managed and self-advised.

 We conducted private placements of our Class A Common Stock in which we raised aggregate net proceeds (after commissions and expenses) of approximately \$141.7 million between December 2003 and February 2004.
-In September 2004 we completed the initial public offering of shares of our Class A Common Stock, in which we raised approximately \$76.2 million in net proceeds.
+In September 2004 we completed the initial public offering of our shares of Class A Common Stock.
+Our Class A Common Stock trades on the New York Stock Exchange, or NYSE, under the trading symbol "BMM".
+We raised approximately \$83,375,000 in gross proceeds in our initial public offering.

-As of September 30, 2004 we had total assets of \$1.8 billion, substantially all of which consisted of mortgage related securities and cash and cash equivalents.
+As of September 30, 2004 we had total assets of \$1.8 billion, substantially all of which consisted of mortgage related securities and cash equivalents.
 On that date, our portfolio of mortgage related securities totaled \$1.6 billion and was comprised of 29.7% fixed-rate mortgage-backed securities, 15.7% floating rate collateralized mortgage obligations, 43.1% adjustable-rate mortgage-backed securities, 8.1% hybrid adjustable-rate mortgage-backed securities (securities backed by mortgages with fixed initial rates which, after a period, convert to adjustable rates) and 3.4% balloon maturity mortgage-backed securities (securities backed by mortgages where a significant portion of principal is repaid only at maturity).
 Of this portfolio, 67% was issued by Fannie Mae, 24% was issued by Freddie Mac and 9% was issued by Ginnie Mae.